Characters SHOULD change?

-At first glance, it would seem the answer to this question is obvious.
+At first glance, it would seem the answer to this question about character change is obvious.
 It’s oft said so-called “good” characterisation is about change by writing Gurus, script readers, editors and educators.
-A character – usually the protagonist – must make a personal realisation or change something physical (or indeed, both), whilst DOING something else (usually the situation apparent).
+It’s said that a character – usually the protagonist – must make a personal realisation or change something physical (or indeed, both), whilst DOING something else (usually the situation apparent).

 What’s more, the notion of “arc” and “character development” is drummed into writers of ALL descriptions, but especially screenwriters.
 Since the advent of transmedia and convergence of all the mediums then, it makes sense that novelists and writers of web stuff take note of this idea too, especially if they want to hook the potential of other platforms.